ssysm/my-flhs-cs-project/README.md

 #### The Project(CRPG)

 This is one of the hardest, if not the only project I have real struggle to complete.
-Since I'm a gamer, game design to me is another dimension.
+Since I'm **NOT** a gamer, game design to me is another dimension.
 I was not able to learn any game engine in time to hand in the project.

 This is the first project I used Visual Studio(and the last).